₱9,974 Find Cheap Flights from Sydney to the Philippines

 The average price of all round-trip flights from Sydney to the Philippines clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to Philippines on a Wednesday and more expensive on a Sunday.
-On your return trip to Sydney, you should consider flying back on a Friday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to Philippines on a Tuesday and more expensive on a Saturday.
+On your return trip to Sydney, you should consider flying back on a Thursday, and avoid Wednesdays for better deals.

 How far in advance should I book a flight from Sydney to the Philippines?